itsmattkc/RunnersDecomp/README.md

 Sonic Runners has a development mode that allows loading the assets locally rather than from compiled server AssetBundles.
 To enable this:

-1. Clone the [asset bundles repository](https://github.com/itsmattkc/RunnersAssetBundleDecomp) into the project's Assets folder (preferably into its own folder for organization).
+1. Clone the [asset bundles repository](https://github.com/itsmattkc/RunnersAssetBundleDecomp) into a folder called `AssetBundles` in the project's Assets folder.
+If the folder is cloned as `RunnersAssetBundleDecomp`, it must be renamed to `AssetBundles`.
 1. In Unity, open the project's build settings (File > Build Settings) and add all of the scenes from the AssetBundle repository.
 1. Open `Env.cs` and set the variable `m_useAssetBundle` to `false`.
 This will tell the game to load scenes locally rather than attempt to download them.